 WHAT WILL HAPPEN DURING THIS STUDY AND HOW LONG WILL IT TAKE?

 If you agree to participate, your involvement will consist of one session, which will last up to thirty minutes.
 At the beginning of the session, you will be asked to fill out a background questionnaire.
 After filling out the questionnaire, you will be asked to answers questions.
 Those questions describe a specific fire-related situation, and ask you to state what you would have done in that situation.
 You might be asked follow-up questions aiming at clarifying and deepening our understanding of the situation described.
 There is no good or wrong answer to those questions, there is only what you would have done in the described situation.
 An interviewer will take notes on what you say.
-The computer will also record your voice and the interviewer’s voice for later transcribing.
+The computer will also record your voice and the interviewer’s voice for later transcribing in you give permission.

 WHAT ARE THE RISKS OF THIS STUDY?